 Many risks will be generic across all procurement exercises conducted by an organisation however there will also be project specific risks that you must consider.

-Once risks are identified they should be documented in the risk register as detailed above.
+Once risks are identified they should be documented in the Risk & Issue Register as detailed above.

 The purpose of risk assessment is to assess the probability of risks occurring and their potential impact.